The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 Having successfully completed the diagnostic interview, written comprehensive examination and dissertation prospectus, the student’s doctoral committee will conduct an oral qualifying examination.
 Graduate Division regulations require that three consecutive quarters of residence must be completed prior to taking the oral qualifying exam.
 Thus, the oral exam will normally be taken in the 4th, 5th, 6th quarters of residence.
 The general objective of this examination is to ensure that the student possesses the full knowledge and competence required to carry out his or her dissertation research.
 Thus, the examination will emphasize (but not necessarily be limited to) the systematic and technical areas relevant to the student’s proposed dissertation research.
 Following the examination, the committee members shall vote “Pass”, “Pass with Conditions” or “Fail” on the student’s level of preparation.
 A majority of passing votes will be required for advancement to candidacy.
 This examination is usually open only to voting committee members.

 213 Autobiographical Screenwriting

 Explores the creative process in autobiographical screenplay construction through writing exercises as well as film viewing.
 Seeks innovative means of character and story development including but not limited to Internet personas and autobiographical tourism.
 Offered concurrently with Film Studies 113AU.

-220 Textual Analysis
+220 Critical Analysis and Method

 222AA-ZZ Special Topics in Film Analysis